xtimbeau/sourcoise/README.md

 coverage](https://codecov.io/gh/xtimbeau/sourcoise/graph/badge.svg)](https://app.codecov.io/gh/xtimbeau/sourcoise)
 <!-- badges: end -->

-`{sourcoise}` \[suʁsɔiz\] is a package that provides tools for running an R script and caching the results (saving them to disk).
+`{sourcoise}` (pronouced \[suʁsɔiz\] as *sourcçoïse*) is a package that provides tools for running an R script and caching the results (saving them to disk).
 The aim is to be able to execute (quickly) code that accesses files or an API and which, in the absence of updates, always produces the same result.
 When the API is likely to block (or if you don’t have an internet connection), this avoids failure of the rendering of a `qmd` document or a quarto website.

 The script code that retrieves the data from a file or an API has to be isolated, and that is improving reproducibility. `sourcoise()` can be